andreformento/google-analytics-angular/README.md

-# google-analytics-angular
+# Google API Analytics with Angular

-Google API Analytics with Angular
+Open your browser with `index.html` file =D